scala/scala3/docs/docs/reference/contextual/derivation.md

 + Properties are encoded using types rather than terms.
 This means that they have no runtime footprint unless used and also that they are a compile time feature for use with Scala 3's metaprogramming facilities.
 + The kinds of `MirroredType` and `MirroredElemTypes` match the kind of the data type the mirror is an instance for.
-  This allows `Mirrors` to support ADTs of all kinds.
+  This allows `Mirror`s to support ADTs of all kinds.
 + There is no distinct representation type for sums or products (ie. there is no `HList` or `Coproduct` type as in Scala 2 versions of Shapeless).
 Instead the collection of child types of a data type is represented by an ordinary, possibly parameterized, tuple type.
 Scala 3's metaprogramming facilities can be used to work with these tuple types